hermangroup/docs/introduction/how-to-buy.rst

   https://www.bitprime.co.nz

   BitPrime operates a secure and compliant platform for easy retail trading in New Zealand.
-Dash is available OTC for both purchase and sale together with many other cryptocurrencies.
+Historia is available OTC for both purchase and sale together with many other cryptocurrencies.

 Mercury Cash